THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 THE MOST IMPORTANT KEY FIGURES

 - Check the bounce rate (user bounce rate): If it is high, this indicates poor content or poor navigation (info architecture) on your website.
 Then visitors only stay for a short time and leave immediately.
 Google takes this as a signal that your website is not relevant and is downgrading you.

 - If the CTR is high, this is initially positive.
 However, it is also important that you stay on your website for a certain period of time.
-If a lot of people come to your sub-pages but jump off again immediately after arrival, the high CTR does not bring you much due to high bounce rate!
+If many people come to your sub-pages but jump off again immediately after arrival, the high CTR does not bring you much due to the high bounce rate!
 This provides information about the quality of your website content.

 - Also, check whether your conversion rate is too low: How many visitors to your website were induced to take a specific action (e.g., subscription to a newsletter, purchases in the online shop)?
-And what needs to be improved as a result of the SEO audit through better slogans, “Call To Action” fields or entire landing pages in order to improve conv rate to increase sustainably?
+And what needs to be improved as a result of the SEO audit through better slogans, “Call To Action” fields, or entire landing pages to improve Conv rate to increase sustainably?

 - Check how many users came to you through the organic search.
 This shows how well your previous SEO on-page measures are working.
-The consideration of the organic traffic (where do users come from and what are they doing on your website?)
-Also provides you with information on general user behavior that you can incorporate into your SEO measures.
+The consideration of the organic traffic (where do users come from, and what are they doing on your website?)
+It also provides you with information on general user behavior that you can incorporate into your SEO measures.

-I will dedicate the next point on the SEO audit checklist to the success-critical topic of keywords, as the correct use (selection and density of keywords) determines success or failure in the Google ranking.
-They also play a role in the context of the content of a website (texts, videos, images, infographics, …) and thus also in blogging as part of your content marketing.
+I will dedicate the next point on the SEO audit checklist to the success-critical topic of keywords.
+The correct use (selection and density of keywords) determines success or failure in the Google ranking.
+They also play a role in the context of a website’s content (texts, videos, images, infographics, etc.) and blogging as part of your content marketing.

 3. Research, find out, and enter the right keywords.